Blog

 Yes, Sprout Processing offers consumers and budtenders peace of mind with bank-level encryption, fraud protection, and risk reduction techniques.
 Security and data protection are top priorities for Sprout Processing.

-All Sprout Processing clients are thoroughly screened to maintain a stellar reputation.
+We carefully screen all Sprout Processing clients to uphold our excellent reputation.
 This guarantees that everyone who works with Sprout Processing is with a reputable organization.
 Additionally, it forges dependable connections with financial institutions like Safe Harbor.

-The Marijuana Reinvestment and Elimination of Opportunity Act (MORE) have cleared the U.S. House of Representatives.
+The Marijuana Reinvestment and Elimination of Opportunity Act (MORE) has cleared the U.S. House of Representatives.
 Still, the current banking issues will likely persist unless federal changes are enacted.

 Today, Sprout Processing is available for usage.
 Sprout Processing satisfies dispensaries' need for security and compliance while providing the convenience of a cashless payment alternative.